smucclaw/sandbox/nemo/gf-meng-day03/README.md

 Update: As of 08/03/2023, this grammar now has wrapper functions and can convert from PGF to haskell abstract syntax (See secondPassInt and thirdPassInt).

+The relevant command to check that things work is "stack run thirdPass"

+question2AnswerGadt.hs was generated using the command:
+"gf -make -f haskell --haskell=gadt Question2Answer.gf"
+Then the file name and module import names were renamed to Question2AnswerGadt

 ## Previous Changelog